-The base salary of the other NEOs reflects the hierarchical level, the responsibilities and the complexity of each position.
+The base salary of the NEOs, other than the CFO, reflects the hierarchical level, the responsibilities and the complexity of each position.
 They are reviewed annually and salary adjustments are based on individual performance and on the economic context, without the Corporation conducting market analyses and without referring to any industry benchmarks.